The adage goes,

 What is going to happen to the food system when the grid fails?

 Most preppers start by stockpiling survival foods in their pantries and storm shelters.
-But, sorry to break it to you, but these survival foods aren’t going to last through the first months (at best).
+I’m sorry to break it to you.
+These survival foods won’t last through the first months (at best).

 If you want to survive a complete SHTF situation, you must have a self-sustainable food system in place.
 This is the real survival food!

-Here I will go over 5 off-grid survival food systems which are self-sustainable, as well as the strengths and weaknesses of each system.
+Here, I will go over 5 self-sustainable off-grid survival food systems, as well as the strengths and weaknesses of each system.

 Gardening

-If you don’t have a garden yet, I recommend that you get started right away.
+If you don’t have a garden yet, I recommend you start immediately.

 Even if your garden is just in buckets on your apartment balcony, do it!

-Why is it so important to start gardening now?
+Why is it so essential to start gardening now?

-Because there is actually a pretty steep learning curve with gardening.
-Sure, you might be able to grow perfect tomatoes when the weather and conditions are perfect – but what if your crop gets affected by blight or pests?
+Because there is a pretty steep learning curve with gardening, you might be able to grow perfect tomatoes when the weather and conditions are perfect – but what if your crop gets affected by blight or pests?

 Learn gardening now before SHTF.